Department of Psychology and Sociology

 SOCI 4342 Sociology of Death 3 SCH (3)

-Sociological perspectives of the dying process and death itself, including the cultural and institutional means of aiding survivors through the grief, mourning and bereavement process.
+Sociological examination of the dying process and death, encompassing perspectives on the cultural and institutional mechanisms that support survivors during the grieving, mourning, and bereavement processes.
 Prerequisite: 12 semester hours of Sociology.

 SOCI 4345 Sociology of Religion 3 SCH (3)